Customer Complaints: Opportunity or Threat?

 Statistics suggest that when customers complain, business owners and managers ought to get excited about it.
 The complaining customer represents a huge opportunity for more business.

-Early on in my career I discovered the truth of the quote above.
-By listening attentively and respectfully to the client, and by doing my best to resolve the situation, the result was usually a stronger relationship with the clientfor me as well as for the customer service programs I represented.
+By listening attentively and respectfully to the client, and by doing my best to resolve the situation, the result was usually a stronger relationship with the client—for me as well as for the organization I represented.

 That said, it didn’t stop me from feeling panicky whenever a customer complained.
 Largely because I didn’t recognize the impact effectively handling a complaint had on client loyalty.